 - Police records, including, but not limited to: accident reports, narratives, affidavits, assessments of fault, and police impressions of accident reconstruction

 Furthermore, it is crucial that an independent accident reconstruction be conducted by an expert in order to make a clear and solid determination of liability, and that matters such as insurance coverage and limits, medical reports and records, and other resources and records be sorted out and obtained in the early days following a trucking accident.
 Trucking accidents often end up in lengthy, costly and high-stakes litigation.
 You simply can’t afford to delay in the early investigation process.
 Our attorneys are prepared to promptly get a detailed investigation underway on your behalf.

 We believe that no one should have to face the catastrophic consequences of a trucking accident on their own, especially when another party is at fault.
-An important and essential first-step to protect your rights and to preserve crucial evidence is an in-depth consultation with one of our experienced and knowledgeable attorneys.
+An important and essential first-step to protect your rights and to preserve crucial evidence is an in-depth consultation with our attorney.
 We take all of our trucking accident cases on a contingency basis, meaning that we don’t get paid unless you do.
 Please call us today at 940-308-8412 for your free consultation and let us put our knowledge and experience to work for you.